-Rink – The rink is 200 ft by 85 ft and has a center red line that divides the rink in half, two blue lines which creates three zones described below, and two goal lines that run through the goal posts to each side board.
+Rink – The rink is 200 ft by 85 ft and has a center red line that divides the rink in half, two blue lines which create three zones described below, and two goal lines that run through the goal posts to each sideboard.

 Team – The team is made up of forwards, defense, and goalies.
 Play is typically played with 5 skaters and a goalie on the ice at a time, unless a team commits an infraction.

 Center (forward) – The center is the man in the middle and takes the face-offs during the game and is responsible for scoring goals.